 Students will achieve high levels of literacy (written and oral) in both Spanish and English and be fluent in both languages by the end of Grade 5.

 Students will develop an understanding and appreciation of multiculturalism.

 There are two programs for limited English speakers at Kennedale ISD.
-There is a bilingual program offered at Delaney for grades PK, K, and 1st; and an ESL program offered at all of our campuses.
+There is a bilingual program offered at Delaney for grades PK-3; and an ESL program offered at all of our campuses.

-- The Bilingual program at Delaney Elementary will serve our Pre-k, kindergarten, and 1st grade Spanish-speaking limited English speakers.
+- The Bilingual program at Delaney Elementary will serve our Pre-K - Third Grade Spanish-speaking limited English speakers.
 In a bilingual class, all the students in the class share the same native language.
 At Delaney, that language is Spanish.
 Initially, the students are taught primarily in Spanish, giving them a foundation in their native language.
 Once the foundation is established, English instruction is introduced.
-Eventually, the native language will be phased out and English will the language of instruction.
-This usually occurs by second grade.
+Eventually, the native language is phased out and English will the language of instruction; this usually occurs by second grade.

 - ESL stands for English as a Second Language.
 ESL instruction is provided in our district in two ways.
 At Kennedale High School, our ESL students have ESOL for one of their class periods, in addition to their regular academic courses.
 By taking this class separate from their core classes, students do not miss valuable instruction time in their regular classroom and are able to gain additional support and language instruction in their ESL class.
 On our other campuses, ESL students are taught through a content-based inclusion model.
 Students are placed with teachers who have additional ESL training and are able to teach regular academic subjects using ESL strategies and techniques.
 Often these classes use more visual aids, simplified English, hands-on activities, games, and Sheltered Instruction Observation Protocol (SIOP) methods.
 This method of ESL instruction allows students to keep up with the curriculum of their grade level and improve their English language skills at the same time.